 How does interest work on an easy access savings account?

 Pretty much all easy access accounts have variable interest rates.
 This means that the rate on your account can change at any time and either move up or down.
-Currently, the trend is very much downwards due to the ongoing COVID-19 pandemic, but in times of economic prosperity interest rates tend to be higher.

 The amount of interest you earn will depend on the type of savings account you have and the Bank of England base rate.
 Most easy access accounts pay interest yearly, although you can get some that pay monthly.